roytang/blog/content/post/2008/10/gpt-taipei-ii.md

 I saw this guy's deck on the same table in round one and it was kind of sick.
 War Monk, Bant Charm, Stoic Angel, Rafiq of the Many&#8230;practically a Bant precon.
 I managed to win game one though.

 In game two, we stalled on the ground and he was killing me wih the Exalted Aven.
 After that game I realized that I had both Quietus Spike and Vithian Stinger in play.
-I called over a judge and asked &#8220;Does Deathtouch trigger on non-combat damage?&#8221; The answer was of course yes and of course I facepalmed.
+I called over a judge and asked "Does Deathtouch trigger on non-combat damage?&#8221; The answer was of course yes and of course I facepalmed.
 I could have wiped his whole board with that combo!

 I kept a hand with four land and two spells in game three, but didn't get much action then lost the game.

 4-4 games, 1-2 rounds.
-I actually ticked &#8220;Drop&#8221; on the match result slip, planning to leave.
+I actually ticked "Drop&#8221; on the match result slip, planning to leave.
 Later I changed my mind, since top sixteen could still win me a few packs, and I went over to the judge table to get myself undropped.

 **